In Public Speaking Tip 83, I covered the basic structure of good business stories (they’re like good regular stories

 Now it’s time to create business stories that will work for you.
 Here’s how:

 1. Chose the Business Stories You Want to Tell

 Notice that I didn’t say “choose perfect business stories,” or “the world’s best business story.”
 Just pick a story to develop and tell, either from your own experience, or borrowing something that you’ve heard or read.

 2. Now, Talk Through Your Story OUT LOUD

 The first time you do this, you’ll probably sound and feel awkward.
-(Public speakers call this first time a “stumble-through.”)
+(Public speaking professionals call this first time a “stumble-through.”)
 You may have several false starts.
 You’ll probably put in too much detail or too little.

 But resist the temptation to write down your story and work it out on paper, because what works on paper rarely works in the telling.